Effective Aug 1, 2020:

 The Associate in Fine Arts in Art provides preparation for students planning to major in art at a four-year institution pursuing the BFA in Art.
 It is also appropriate for those who seek foundation-level training to work as a fine artist, graphic designer, illustrator, media designer, or animator.
-This degree includes successful completion of Art 200 Portfolio Development the semester prior to graduation, and the satisfactory evaluation of a final graduation portfolio that is representative of art program coursework at Black Hawk College.
+This degree includes successful completion of ART 200 Art Problems: Portfolio Development, the semester prior to graduation, and the satisfactory evaluation of a final graduation portfolio that is representative of art program coursework at Black Hawk College.
 Students will meet with a program advisor to determine career/transfer objectives and assess portfolio needs/strengths.
 Additional coursework or internships may be advised to strengthen portfolio work or develop additional skills.

 All Design fields and most BFA Studio programs require a second semester portfolio review prior to being admitted to the degree program.
 Demonstrated proficiency and specific grade point averages may be required.
 Most coursework will be accepted but additional work to strengthen the portfolio may be required prior to admission thus delaying the time to degree completion.
 Students are strongly encouraged to contact their preference of transfer institution prior to their sophomore year for specific admission advice.